PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 Installing pre-commit
 ---------------------

-PlasmaPy uses pre-commit_ to perform code quality checks and make automated changes.
+PlasmaPy uses pre-commit_ to automate code quality checks and .
 Because the pre-commit checks are also performed on GitHub, it is optional to set up pre-commit locally.

 .. tip::